aspose-total/Aspose.Total-Products/total/en/android-java/redact/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Microsoft Word Document Redaction" %}}

-Redacting Microsoft Word documents using BMP1 provides a powerful and efficient solution for ensuring the privacy and security of sensitive information within mobile applications.
+Redacting Microsoft Word documents using Aspose.Total for Android via Java provides a powerful and efficient solution for ensuring the privacy and security of sensitive information within mobile applications.
 Aspose.Total includes Aspose.Words for Android via Java, an API that allows developers to programmatically identify and redact specific content from Word documents.
 This functionality enables the secure removal of confidential data, such as personal identifiers, financial details, or proprietary information, directly on mobile devices.

 {{% blocks/products/pf/feature-page-code h3="Code - Redact Microsoft Word Document" %}}